Overview Of The Respiratory Care Program

 Certification Pass Rate

-The University of Kansas School of Health Professionals and Southwestern Illinois College have developed an agreement to facilitate a seamless transfer for SWIC credentialed and licensed graduates of the RC program who complete the program with a cumulative GPA = 2.5 or higher, the ability to continue their education and complete a Bachelor of Science Degree in Respiratory Care, if admission criteria is met.
+The University of Kansas School of Health Professionals and Southwestern Illinois College have developed an agreement to facilitate a seamless transfer for SWIC credentialed and licensed graduates of the AAS RC Program, the ability to continue their education and complete a Bachelor of Science Degree in Respiratory Care, if admission criteria is met.

 For more information, please fill out the contact form.